Chalet Lights Charity 2018North Vancouver Christmas Lights

 - Chalet Lights at 4967 Chalet Place.

-The Ribalkin/Viau family are at it again – covering their roof, gardens, gutters, railings and driveway in thousands upon of lights, blow-up displays, Christmas decorations and holiday cheer.
+The Ribalkin Viau family is at it again – covering their roof, gardens, gutters, railings and driveway in thousands upon of lights, blow-up displays, Christmas decorations and holiday cheer.